 Living with Autopilot

-• The queue fills within the hour and is topped up daily, so every post is written against your latest content.
+- The queue starts filling the moment you turn Autopilot on — the first posts appear within minutes — and is topped up daily, so every post is written against your latest content.

 What's next?